The knight’s helmet was an essential part of his armor without it a knight would not last long in battle.

 As the medieval period progressed armourers recognised the need for helmets that protected the whole head due to the development of more advanced weaponry such as the metal bodkin arrowhead.

-During the 11th century helmets that protected the whole head became more commonplace, in the times of the Crusades the flat topped great helm was a very popular helmet also commonly reffered to as a the crusader helmet.
+During the 11th century helmets that protected the whole head became more commonplace, in the times of the Crusades the flat-topped great helm was a very popular helmet also commonly referred to as a crusader helmet.

 The Crusades lasted for almost 200 years from 1095 – 1291 and throughout this period the Great Helm was commonly worn by Crusader Knights

-Earlier spangenhelm helmets were designed in a conical shape which helped lessen the impact of a weapons blows as they would more easily glance off the target area.
-However the flat Helm due to its shape would take the full force of a weapons blows.
+Earlier Spangenhelm helmets were designed in a conical shape which helped lessen the impact of weapon blows as they would more easily glance off the target area.
+However, the flat Helm due to its shape would take the full force of a weapon blows.

 With a need for protection for the whole head, the great helm was in widespread use by the end of the 12th century.
 In fact, almost every knight and man-at-arms wore this helmet including the Knights Templar, the Great Helm evolved over the course of 300 years.